-Visit our online support forum (forum.fscreations.com), for quick answers to most product questions.
+Visit the product website (www.examview.com) to link to the support forum, where quick answers to most ExamView questions can be found.
 Topics on the forum cover everything from explaining product features to licensing and purchasing options.
 The active user community also provides useful solutions and product tips on the forum.

-If you cannot find a solution to your problem on the forum, contact a technical support representative by telephone or email.
-FSCreations provides technical support for the ExamView Assessment Suite.
-For Publisher versions of ExamView, contact your publisher for support.
+If you cannot find a solution to your problem on the forum, contact a technical support representative by telephone or email. elnstruction provides technical support for the ExamView Assessment Suite.
+For versions of ExamView received from a publisher, contact your publisher for support.
 Refer to your publisher's website to obtain the technical support contact information.